 Dr Isaac Jamieson

-Whilst working at Imperial College (after undertaking his PhD there) he undertook work related to risk governance and stakeholder discourse for Integrated Assessment of Health Risks of Environmental Stressors in Europe (INTARESE), for PRATIQUE related to the enhancement of pest risk analysis techniques, for the long-term Avon Longitudinal Study of Parents and Children (ALSPAC) health research project related to air quality assessments, and developed concepts for Imperial College's 'Lifelong Health Project: Environments for an ageing population'.
-He is also involved in developing best practice measures for hospital design and biophilic design.
+During his time as a member of staff at Imperial College, he undertook work related to risk governance and stakeholder discourse for Integrated Assessment of Health Risks of Environmental Stressors in Europe (INTARESE), for PRATIQUE related to the enhancement of pest risk analysis techniques, and for the long-term Avon Longitudinal Study of Parents and Children (ALSPAC) health research project related to air quality assessments.
+He additionally developed concepts for Imperial College's 'Lifelong Health Project: Environments for an ageing population'.

 Dr Sirinath Jamieson